endikart/get_vide_framerate/README.md

 # get_video_framerate

-A Flutter plugin for macos to get any platform supported video framerate:
+A Flutter plugin for macos and ios to get any platform supported video framerate:

 Example: